 Discovered by Kansas’ Dyck Arboretum of the Plains and introduced by Jelitto Seeds, this superb softly hued gem is shorter than its wild eastern cousin.
-The nodding, small-spurred blooms dress up with pretty pink outer petals, encompassing a buttery yellow corolla.
-All this floral loveliness tops refined 3-lobed ferny foliage that can be nestled amid Pulmonarias or Helleborus.
+The nodding, small-spurred blooms dress up with pretty pink outer petals, encompassing a buttery-yellow corolla.
+All this floral delight tops refined 3-lobed ferny foliage that can be nestled amid Pulmonarias or Helleborus.

 Size: 10" – 12" high x 10" – 12" wide.

 Please fill out our Registration Form to receive news of updates to the web site, availability of new plants, give us your feedback, and to be on the mailing list to receive future printed catalogs.

 - Aquilegia buergeriana ‘Calimero’

 - Aquilegia chrysantha ‘Denver Gold’

 - Aquilegia flabellata ‘Blue Angel’